lampenny/ecomm-styleup/README.md

-# StyleUp - Ecommerce App
+# StyleUp - Ecommerce Web App

-Ecommerce app built using React, Express, Mongodb and Node.
-React, A full-stack shopping app that uses Redux, Stripe, and JWT.
+A full-stack shopping app built with React and Nodejs with Redux, Stripe, and JWT.
+Users can search products, select quantity and sizes, add to cart and check out.

+# Overview
+🔨 Built using functional components, react hooks and styled using `styled-components`.
+🟣 `Redux` is used to store cart data so that it is updated instantaneously when users, 🗄 Data is stored on MongoDB connected to the back end via `mongoose`.
+Product data is fetched with `useEffect` hook.
+💻 Front end is deployed on Netlify and back end on Heroku.

+# To Do 💭
+👤 Allow users to register and sign in.